ryangriggs/GoogleTimelineMapper/README.md

 # Thanks
  - Thanks to [MueJosh](https://github.com/MueJosh) for adding sequential tracing and additional export formats

-If you find this helpful, please consider a [donation] (https://www.paypal.com/donate/?hosted_button_id=ME6HPDWXYTVUW).
+If you find this helpful, please consider a [donation](https://www.paypal.com/donate/?hosted_button_id=ME6HPDWXYTVUW).
 Thank you!